 Video Interviewing Tips

-- Hair and Make-up – Skype’s technology is high quality, so keep makeup simple.
-Using neutral colors would be ideal because they don’t come off too bright.
+Wear neutral makeup colors; bright hues can look gaudy or harsh on camera.
 Hair should be out of your face and styled so you won’t have to touch it during the interview.

-- Lighting– Make sure there is sufficient lighting but not too much where you look like a ghost or not enough that the interviewer can’t see your face.
+Make sure there is sufficient lighting but not too much that you look washed out like a ghost or not enough that the interviewer can’t see your face.